Overview of the enrolment process

 Enrolment Modification Periods

-First-year students will have an opportunity to modify their block enrolment in uoZone from June 20 to June 30.
+First-year students will have an opportunity to modify their block enrolment in uoZone from June 19 to June 26.
+During this period you may use the Swap option or simply drop your previous small group and enrol yourself in another one.

 If your preferred block is full, it is recommended that you enrol in your second best option.